UD1sto/NeuroSync-Core/README.md

 # On macOS/Linux:
 source venv/bin/activate

+# Install dependencies
+pip install -r requirements.txt

-# Run the installation script
+# Optional: Run the automatic hardware detection and PyTorch installation script
+# This is useful if you haven't installed PyTorch with the correct CUDA support yet.
-python install.py
+# python install.py
 ```

-The installation script will:
-1. Detect your hardware configuration
-2. Install the appropriate version of PyTorch based on your GPU/CUDA capabilities
-3. Install all other required dependencies
-4. Verify the installation
+The `install.py` script can help ensure the correct PyTorch version is installed for your hardware, but installing via `requirements.txt` is the standard method.

-### Manual Installation
+### Manual Installation Steps (Alternative)

-If you prefer to install manually or encounter issues with the automatic installation:
+If you prefer to install manually or encounter issues:

-#### 1. Install PyTorch with CUDA support
+#### a.
+Install PyTorch with CUDA support

 Choose the appropriate command based on your CUDA version (check with `nvidia-smi`):